-Like the previous post, I'll post the Amazon link below the brief write-up so you can read along with me if you'd like!
+Like the previous post, I’ll post the Amazon links under the brief write-ups if you want to join me!

 One of the books I’m especially excited to read is Jane Eyre by Charlotte Bronte.
 I’ve haven’t read anything by any of the Bronte sisters, and I’m eager to remedy that.
 Jane Eyre follows an orphaned Jane Eyre who is sent to a boarding school.
 Other than that (which is obviously very little), I don’t know much else about it.
 But from what I’ve read about this tome, it’s sure to be a wonderful read!

 This list will turn out to be a few more than 20 because I’m counting some series as one book.
 I’m hoping to eventually read everything by L.M.
 Montgomery.
 I’ve read the Anne of Green Gables series and, while I would like to re-read it at some point, I can’t wait to dive into this new series.
 I read the first book in the series in 2018, but I might re-read it because I don’t know how much I remember.

 Similar to Anne’s story, Emily is an orphan adjusting to her surroundings.
 Her enthusiasm is akin to Anne’s joy, but although there are many similarities between the series, I think Emily holds her own.
 I can’t wait to revisit this trilogy and New Moon!

 Another Jane Austen novel, Emma is another thick novel that I’m looking forward to reading.
 A story of misconstrued romance, Emma promises to be interesting and engaging.
 If you’re looking for some good Victorian insults or quotes, search no further!